refade/IoT_ARM/README.md

 -	connect to some IRC server (possibly part of some BotNet);
 -	make SMTP requests (possibly sending SPAM);
 -	connect to some hidden TOR service through a TOR gateway;
--	start the wscript.exe file, which can indicate a payload download-based script (package body);
 -	generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

 ######	Features related to DNS servers (Domain Name System, servers responsible for the translation of URL addresses in IP).
 It is investigated the audited file tries to: